wdk-docs/node-config-docs/Future-Compatibility.md

 A minimum of one year will be given between the time of an incompatibility announcement (below) and the release of the version containing the incompatibility.

-If it's possible to detect usage known to be incompatible in an upcoming release, a one-time warning per application run will be placed onto ```console.error``` for each type of upcoming incompatibility being used by the application.
+If it's possible to detect your application using a future incompatibility, a one-time warning per application run will be placed onto ```console.error``` for each type of incompatibility.

 ### Upcoming Incompatibilities